slaskawi/vault-poc/README.md

 The K-Stash service owner could provide that team with several "emergency tokens" in the event that K-Stash is restarted and there is no unseal automation, or the automation is not working as expected.

 ### Access Tokens
 Access tokens are generated for consumers to provide them access to the encrypted data within the barrier.
 Access controls can limit a token's capabilities based on path prefix.
-By default, they expire after one hour, but can be renewed or revoked as needed.
+By default, tokens expire after one hour, but can be renewed or revoked as needed.
+Access tokens are locked to a single namespace to limit data exposure should one be compromised.
+A token without a namespace will not be able to access data in the secure key-value store within the barrier.
+This prevents the creation of root-like tokens that can access data in multiple namespaces.

+### Namespaces
+Namespaces provide a method of data isolation in multi-tenant environments.
+A valid access token locked to a namespace is required for accessing data within that namespace.
+Namespaces are created automatically on the first write to one.
+Similarly, removing all keys in a namespace will remove it.

 ## Security Considerations
 K-Stash takes a separation of concerns approach to ensure data security by defining a list of personas and providing each with the least-privileged access required.